-We are the bank holding company for one of the world's largest and most diversified financial groups, providing a broad range of financial services in Japan and around the world.
-Among our operating subsidiaries, BTMU makes a significant contribution to our business in terms of gross profit and total assets.
+We are the holding company for one of the world's largest and most diversified financial groups, providing a broad range of financial services in Japan and around the world.
+Among our operating subsidiaries, BTMU and MUTB make significant contributions to our business in terms of profits and total assets.
 Our businesses are well diversified to cover a full range of financial services, including commercial banking, trust banking, securities brokerage, credit cards and leasing.
-Further, our business portfolio is geographically diversified across the globe, including MUFG Union Bank, N.A. in the United States and The Bank of Ayudhya Public Company Limited, known as Krungsri, in Thailand.
+Further, our business portfolio is geographically diversified across the globe, including MUB, our primary operating subsidiary in the United States, and Krungsri, our primary operating subsidiary in Thailand.

-We have been designated as a G-SIB by the FSB and the Basel Committee on Banking Supervision, and further by the FSA based on international agreements pursuant to the Basel III G-SIB capital surcharge rules, which were introduced in Japan on March 31, 2016 and which will be phased in through 2019.
-In November 2015, as part of its agenda to address risks arising from G-SIBs, the FSB, published its final TLAC standard for G-SIBs.
+We have been designated as a global systemically important bank, or G-SIB, by the Financial Stability Board, or the FSB, and the Basel Committee on Banking Supervision, and further by the Financial Services Agency of Japan, or the FSA, based on international agreements pursuant to the Basel III G-SIB capital surcharge rules.
+The relevant rules took effect in Japan on March 31, 2016 and will be phased in through 2019.
+In November 2015, as part of its agenda to address risks arising from G-SIBs, the FSB published its final TLAC standard for G-SIBs.
 The FSB TLAC standard seeks to ensure that a G-SIB will have sufficient loss-absorbing and recapitalization capacity available if it fails and that it can be resolved in an orderly manner so as to minimize the potential impact on financial stability, maintain the continuity of critical functions and avoid exposing public funds to loss.
 The FSB's TLAC standard defines certain minimum requirements for instruments and liabilities subject to loss absorption for G-SIBs in resolution, including a minimum external TLAC.
 The FSB's TLAC standard is subject to regulatory implementation in Japan.
-On April 15, 2016, the FSA published an explanatory paper outlining its approach for the introduction of the TLAC framework in Japan, pursuant to which the FSA plans to require bank holding companies of G-SIBs in Japan to meet the minimum TLAC requirements under the FSB's TLAC standard mainly through amendments to the existing laws and regulations relating to capital adequacy requirements applicable to bank holding companies in Japan.
-Although the FSA's approach remains subject to change, we are preparing to satisfy such requirements in advance of implementation by issuing senior debt securities as a bank holding company.
-Although there are many relevant regulatory and market factors that remain subject to change, based on our current estimate, we will need to continue issuing of TLAC eligible instruments, to meet the anticipated minimum external TLAC requirement.
-See "Risk Factors-Risks Related to the Senior Debt Securities-The Japanese regulations relating to external TLAC have not yet been finalized, and the circumstances surrounding or triggering orderly resolution are unpredictable." in the accompanying prospectus.
+On April 15, 2016, the FSA published an explanatory paper outlining its approach for the introduction of the TLAC framework in Japan, pursuant to which the FSA plans to require bank holding companies of G-SIBs in Japan to meet the minimum external TLAC requirements under the FSB's TLAC standard mainly through amendments to the existing laws and regulations relating to capital adequacy requirements applicable to bank holding companies in Japan.
+Although the FSA's approach remains subject to change in line with ongoing international discussions, we are preparing to satisfy such requirements in advance of implementation by issuing senior debt securities as a bank holding company.
+Although there are many relevant regulatory and market factors that remain subject to change, based on our current estimate, we will need to continue to issue TLAC eligible instruments, to meet the anticipated minimum external TLAC requirement.
+See "Supervision and Regulation in Japan-Total Loss-Absorbing Capacity" and "Risk Factors-Risks Related to the Senior Debt Securities-The Japanese regulations relating to external TLAC have not yet been finalized, and the circumstances surrounding or triggering orderly resolution are unpredictable." in the accompanying prospectus.